morsdor/bytepad-blog/content/post/how-browser-render-html-css-js/index.md

 </html>
 ```

 When the browser receives this HTML file, it starts the parsing process and constructs the DOM tree.
-The resulting DOM tree will look like this:
+The resulting DOM tree will look like this: Just look at the tree.

 ```lua
 Document